oktadev/okta-blog/_source/_posts/2022-01-07-blazor-server-side-mfa.md

 - [Web Forms Migration to Blazor in .NET Core](https://developer.okta.com/blog/2021/08/06/webforms-blazor-migration)
 - [Migrate Your ASP.NET Framework to ASP.NET Core with Okta](https://developer.okta.com/blog/2020/09/09/aspnet-migration-dotnet-core)

 Make sure you follow us on [Twitter](https://twitter.com/oktadev) and subscribe to our [YouTube](https://www.youtube.com/c/oktadev) channel.
-If you have any questions, or you want to share what tutorial you’d like to see next, please comment below!
+If you have any questions, or you want to share what tutorial you'd like to see next, please comment below!